"The end justiϕ's the means."

 - Asshole Victim: Yuka's sister and her classmates.

-- Back from the Dead: Every Orphenoch, but one non-Orphenoch example is Mari Sonada, who is killed in the latter half of the series but brought back to life after Takumi makes a Deal with the Devil.
+- Back from the Dead: Every Orphnoch, but one non-Orphnoch example is Mari Sonada, who is killed in the latter half of the series but brought back to life after Takumi makes a Deal with the Devil.

 - Pretty much every recurring character not named Keitaro or those two cops have already died once.